kanisterio/kanister/docs/templates.rst

 referenced by an ActionSet.
 As a result, there it is not necessary to name the Profiles in the Blueprint.

-The following examples should be helpful.
+The following examples should be helpful:

 .. code-block:: yaml